 We offer studies in the geographic, environmental and geospatial disciplines that have unquestionable relevance for our Army and nation.
 The overarching theme is to better understand the world in which we live.
 We offer a diverse group of majors and honors programs, which prepare cadets for service in the Army and encourage a lifetime of intellectual growth.
 These include:

 - Geography: the study of people, the natural environment, and their interaction.
 Three tracks of study available.

 Environmental Science: a broad, integrative science-based study of how humans affect the planet with the goal of creating a sustainable future for all.

 Environmental Engineering: the application of science and engineering principles to minimize the adverse effects of human activities on the environment and to protect human health by providing clean air and clean water.

-Geospatial Information Science: the integration and analysis of satellite, GPS, and map intelligence information.
+Geospatial Information Science: the study of the integration and analysis of geospatial data including drone and satellite imagery, GPS, and map intelligence information.